Close Menu

 • Very heavy

-If you don’t have a college degree or a special certificate, then that is another sign you might win SSDI and SSI benefits.
-A lower level of education means you may not be able to work in a skilled position.
+If you don’t have a college degree or a certificate, then that is a sign you might win benefits.
+A lower level of education means you may not have skills.
 For example, being a plumber is a skilled job.
-Because it takes years of school and experience to become a plumber.
-That means the job requires skills that you cannot learn from doing any other kind of job.
+It takes years of school and experience to become a plumber.
+That means the job requires skills you must go to school to learn.

 SIGN #8.
 YOU CAN PROVE YOU ARE NOT ABLE TO SUSTAIN A 40 HOUR WORK WEEK

 There are times, even if you are over 50 years old, that the SSA will find you are still capable of working.
 This happens even if you can show that you cannot perform your past jobs.
-The SSA may find you can do a physically easier or mental less complex job.
+The SSA may find you can do a physically easier or less complex job.
 If that is the case, then the only way for you to win benefits is to prove you cannot sustain work for 40 hours a week.

-The way to prove you cannot sustain work 40 hours a week is to show that you will be “off task.”
+The way to prove you cannot sustain work 40 hours a week is to show you will be “off task.”
 For example, if your doctor requires you to lie down two hours a day to elevate your legs because of a heart condition, then you cannot work at any job.
-Likewise, if you have a mental condition or pain that prevents you from doing simple tasks, you cannot sustain a job.
+Likewise, if you have a mental condition or pain that prevents you from doing simple tasks, then you cannot sustain a job.

 Other options are proving you need extra breaks during the day.
 These would be in addition to normal breaks.
-For example, if you have Crohn’s disease, you may need time away from your job to use the bathroom multiple times a day.
+For example, if you have Crohn’s disease, then you may need time away from your job to use the bathroom multiple times a day.
 Most employers will not give you multiple breaks on an ongoing basis.

 SIGN #9.
 SIGNS YOU WON YOUR SOCIAL SECURITY HEARING

-It is important to note that there is no guarantee that you will win your case, even if all of the above signs are positive for you.
-The decision as to an award of benefits is ultimately up to the judge.
-If you do not win your case, you can appeal the decision to the Appeals Council.
-Learn more here about filing an appeal of the hearing decision to the Appeals Council and Federal Court.
+It is important to note there is no guarantee you will win your case.
+Even if all of the signs that you will win benefits are positive.
+An award of benefits is ultimately up to the judge.
+If you do not win, then you can appeal the decision to the Appeals Council.
+Find out how to file an appeal with the Appeals Council and Federal Court.

 SIGN #10.
 YOU HIRE A SOCIAL SECURITY ATTORNEY